dzwalker/steedos-cms/README.md

-# Steedos CMS
+# Steedos Sites
-Steedos CMS is an Enterprise Content Management System, with Yammer like communication features and Tumber like site publishing.
+Steedos Sites is an Enterprise Content Management System, with Yammer like communication features and Tumber like site publishing.

 > This is an meteor package running on [Steedos Apps Platform](https://github.com/steedos/apps/)